 Eating junk food and food high in sugars damage your skin.
 Sugar in your bloodstream attaches to proteins to form harmful molecules called advanced glycation end products.
 This glycation end-product damages collagen and elastin proteins.

 Once damaged, collagen and elastin become dry and brittle, leading to wrinkles and sagging of skin.
 Also, unhealthy and junk food are low in essential vitamins and minerals.

-Due to some allergies or auto-immune disease your stomach is not able to absorb nutrients from the food properly.
+Due to some allergies or auto-immune diseases, your stomach is not able to absorb nutrients from the food properly.
 Hence the body gets deficient in the nutrients causing various deficiency diseases.
-Lack of intake or absorption of some vitamins also reflect on your skin.
+Lack of intake or absorption of some vitamins also reflects on your skin.
 These nutrients are:

 By fighting off free radicals, you can dodge wrinkles and keep the skin youthful-looking.Because the digestive system requires fat to absorb vitamin E, people with fat-malabsorption disorders are prone to become this vitamin deficient than people without such disorders.

 Iron is an essential mineral required by your body.
 Your body requires iron to make hemoglobin which is an essential part of blood cells.
 When Iron levels are depleted your skin begins to lose its normal color and go pale.

 Another dermatological effect of Iron deficient is Pruritus.
 You get extremely itchy skin reddening of the affected area.
 Reversing the iron deficiency helps reduce the itchiness.